 To run Velvet, open a Workbench with the External Applications Client Plugin installed.
 Then:

 • Go to:

-Toolbox | External Applications ( ] | CLC bio Velvet ( )
+Toolbox | External Applications ( ) | CLC bio Velvet ( )

 - Confirm where you wish to run the job.

-- Select () the reads to assemble and configure the Velvet parameters, as shown in figure 12.14.
+- Select () the reads to assemble and configure the Velvet parameters, as shown in figure 12.15.

 - Click on the button labeled Next.

-- Specify where to save the results.